RubixML/ML/docs/basic-introduction.md

 $validator = new HoldOut(0.2);
 ```

-The `test()` method on the validator requires a compatible validation [Metric](https://docs.rubixml.com/en/latest/cross-validation/metrics/api.html) to be chosen as a scoring function.
+The `test()` method on the validator requires a compatible validation [Metric](https://docs.rubixml.com/en/latest/cross-validation/metrics/api.html) to be chosen as the scoring function.
 One classification metric we could use to score our estimator is [Accuracy](cross-validation/metrics/accuracy.md) which is defined as the number of true positives over the total number of predictions.
 A score of 1 indicates that the estimator was perfect in predicting the correct class label.

 To return a score from the Hold Out validator using the Accuracy metric, pass an estimator instance along with the samples and their ground-truth labels in a dataset object to the validator like in the example below.